Share your location for a better experience

-Relationships are an important part to your overall health and mental wellbeing.
+Relationships are an important part of your overall health and mental wellbeing.
 Like so many things that are good for us, they also take time, dedication, and effort to maintain.
-Everyone who is in a relationship (whether it’s intimate, friendship, family, or something else) it’s likely to experience challenges.
+Everyone who is in a relationship (whether it’s intimate, friendship, family, or something else) is likely to experience challenges.

 Some common relationship problems include: